dmbarbour/wikilon/docs/Runtime.md

 I think I'll skip the interpretation of intermediate register machine code.
 Registers add complexity to the interpreter and its interaction with GC.
 But we might compile to an intermediate register machine code as part of JIT.

-*Note:* Ideally, I can evaluate in such a way that an interruption at worst loses some intermediate work.
-But this might not be feasible if I want to leverage in-place updates of unique arrays, since I cannot expect to redo that work.
-Potentially, I could record logical writes then compact them on GC.
-But it might be better just to ensure evaluation always progresses to a usable state, even when an error occurs.

 ## Memory Management

 My assumption is that contexts will generally see single-threaded use.
 A web service will use multiple contexts to serve multiple pages.
 But supporting lightweight parallel operations, e.g. with `(par)`, is valuable for reducing latency.